 Frequently Asked Questions (FAQs)

-Who was the most prominent figure who led the elimination of Man Eating Tigers of India back in the early 1900s?
+Who eliminated Man Eating Tigers of India back in the early 1900s?

 Edward James Corbett was the most prominent personality back in the day.
 He led strategic initiatives in eliminating the man eater tigers with the help of local villagers.
 He spent a significant part of his life towards wildlife conservation later after understanding the root cause of tiger attacks.